dklassic/APFrameworkUI/README.md

 ### Context Menu Provider

-Access through `WindowManager.instance.OpenContextMenu`, which can show a context menu with quick access to actions at a designated position.
-A callback is available for when the context menu closes.
+Access through `WindowManager.instance.GetContextMenu`, which can show a context menu with quick access to actions at a designated position.

+- A callback is available for when the context menu closes.
+- The context menu will be closed when mouse clicked out of window.
+- By default the context menu will close on execution of any button, this behavior can be changed.

 ## Futurework